ngzhili/OpenCV/coco viewer application/README.md

 - Select coco.json filepath that contains annotations in coco.json format
 - Select folder directory to store annotated images to be viewed

-- Select folder directory to store annotated images to be viewed
+- Select folder directory to be viewed
   - New window will pop up to view annotated images

 ## Contributing